Bowling Green, Kentucky: Economy

 Western Kentucky University is the largest employer in Bowling Green; according to a 2022 report, WKU employed 3,274 people.
 A 2011 study estimated that WKU salaries account for approximately 10% of all income earned in Warren County, which includes the city.

 General Motors' Bowling Green Assembly Plant, which opened in 1981, is located in the city; by 2023, the plant had produced approximately 1.1 million Chevrolet Corvettes.
 As of 2022, GM employed approximately 1,100 people in Bowling Green.
 The plant's workers are unionized, belonging to United Auto Workers Local 2164.

 Auto supplier Holley Performance Products has manufactured products in Bowling Green since 1952, and has been headquartered in the city since 1994.
 The Japan-based Kobe Steel Ltd. operates a large assembly plant in Bowling Green, manufacturing aluminum products used in car bumpers and frames for the North American auto sector; construction of the plant began in 2016, and began operation in 2018.
-Camping World Holdings Inc., an RV company, was founded in Bowling Green in 1966 by David Garvin, the owner of the Beech Bend amusement park; the company maintains Bowling Green as one of three headquarters (the others being Lincolnshire, England and Denver, Colorado).
-In 2022, AESC, a Japanese electric vehicle battery firm, announced plans to establish the Envision AESC plant at Bowling Green, creating an estimated 2,000 jobs in a $2 billion "gigafactory" investment.
+Camping World Holdings Inc., an RV company, was founded in Bowling Green in 1966 by David Garvin, the owner of the Beech Bend amusement park; the company maintains Bowling Green as one of three headquarters (the others being Lincolnshire, Illinois, and Denver, Colorado).

+In April 2022, AESC, a Japanese electric vehicle battery, EV battery company, announced plans to establish the Envision AESC plant at Bowling Green, creating an estimated 2,000 jobs in a $2 billion "gigafactory" investment.
+In 2025, adjusting to the electric vehicle market, a portion of the facility will now produce energy storage battery solutions for utilities and data centers.
+The plant is scheduled to be fully operational in 2027.

 Apparel manufacturer Union Underwear Co.
 LLC, doing business as Fruit of the Loom, is headquartered in Bowling Green, employing about 930 people in the city as of 2022.
 The company shuttered its plant in nearby Jamestown in 2014.
 Conglomerate Houchens Industries, one of the U.S.'s largest 100% employee-owned enterprises, is based in Bowling Green.
 The Swedish company SCA opened a manufacturing facility in Bowling Green in 1988; as of 2016, the company employed about 160 employees in Bowling Green and 500 employees at a paper mill in Harrodsburg, Kentucky, acquired from Wausau Paper.

+In May 2026, AKFA Aluminum, announced the start of construction of its new aluminum manufacturing facility.
+Using recycled aluminum billets in the extrusion processes to create products, and supplying materials for global markets including construction, transportation, and renewable energy, and creating 331 jobs.